wallarm/product-documentation/docs/latest/installation/oob/tcp-traffic-mirror/configuration.md

 ### GoreplayMiddleware.Wallarm.WallarmDirPath

 Specifies the directory path for node configuration files.
-Files are placed in `/opt/wallarm` and then in the specified directory.

 Typically, you do not need to modify this parameter.
 If you need assistance, please contact the [Wallarm support team](mailto:support@wallarm.com).

-Default: `/etc/wallarm` which means `/opt/wallarm/etc/wallarm`.
+Default: `/opt/wallarm/etc/wallarm`.

 ### GoreplayMiddleware.Wallarm.APIFirewall.Enabled